RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 ## Assert

 The assert method is a simple 'truthy' assertion and it's value is limited because numerous values will assert.
-This is not great if you're trying to write explicit and precise tests.
+This is not great if you're trying to write explicit and precise tests, but should be fine if you're writing something simple and generic.

 ```js
 Deno.test("Test Assert Second", () => {